michaelzg/michaelzg.github.io/_posts/2018-09-03-akka-actor-fsm-comparison-part1.md

 #### Untyped FSM: `whenUnhandled`

 The `skill.cook()` returns a `Future[Food]` with the `Food` result piped to itself.
-To handle a potential failed future–messaged in a `akka.actor.Status.Failure`–one can conviently leverage [whenUnhandled](https://doc.akka.io/docs/akka/current/fsm.html#unhandled-events) to capture, generically, not only the error but also the state of the actor when received:
+To handle a potential failed future–messaged in a `akka.actor.Status.Failure`–one can conveniently leverage [whenUnhandled](https://doc.akka.io/docs/akka/current/fsm.html#unhandled-events) to capture, generically, not only the error but also the state of the actor when received:

 ```scala
 whenUnhandled {